Increasingly San Diego Families Select Cremation

 This is a lovely option and is being more and more requested.
 The family either boards a yacht with the cremains or has the cremains scattered in their absence.
 The longitude, latitude and time of the scattering is recorded and given to the family on a memorial certificate.

 Scattering at sea is a bonding and very freeing experience and we service hundreds families each year.
-Please contact us or our our sister company at San Diego Burial at Sea.
+Please refer to our sea burial information or contact us our our sister company at San Diego Burial at Sea.

 Special urns, know as biodegradable urns, may be used for scattering at sea.
 We have many to select from at our office.